 Apart from the above four areas, some Exams also tests students on their General Awareness and English Writing skills.

 Broadly, CAT is similar to all other MBA entrance exams.
 But CAT’s patterns in the past show that there is a greater emphasis on testing the ‘Reasoning’ ability in all the 4 key skill areas including English (comprising of Reading Comprehension and Verbal Ability).
 Hence, our experience shows that if a student prepares for CAT, he/she is mostly prepared to attempt the other entrance exams.
 There is a layer of preparation that needs to be done by a student for each non-CAT in addition to the core layer of CAT preparation.

-Not all institutions have their own entrance exams.
+Not all B-Schools (MBA institutions) have their own entrance exams.
 A majority of institutions accept the CAT score whereas a few others have their own entrance exams.
 Some institutions such as SP Jain, Mumbai accept the score of more than one entrance examination.

 Being either a fresher or a working professional does not by itself make any difference to your chances of success.
 Both have their own advantages and disadvantages.
 A fresher is more in touch with the academic requirements and prepared for intense learning mode.
 Whereas, a working professional brings along the real world knowledge and reasoning that is a key requirement to succeed in the entrance exams.
 Some colleges such as IIM Bangalore do give some weightage to work experience in their shortlisting process for the Interview stage.

-The cut-off is the minimum required marks that a student needs to score at CAT/other MBA entrance exams to secure a call for the second round of selection process.
+The cut-off is the minimum required marks that a student needs to score at CAT/other MBA entrance exams to secure a shortlist/interview call for the second round of selection process.

 Yes.
 Every college releases its own cut-offs.
 Top colleges such as the IIMs have it for individual sections as well as for the overall test.
-A student has to clear both the sectional as well as the overall cut-offs set by the Institutes to receive a call for the second round of selection.
+A student has to clear both the sectional as well as the overall cut-offs set by these institutes to receive a call for the second round of selection.
 Many other institutes only apply an overall cut-off.
 The cut-offs vary for every institute.

 Yes.
-To maintain the academic as well as the professional environment of learning most institutions have a slight relaxation in cut-offs for Working professionals, women and other reservations.
+To maintain the academic as well as the professional environment of learning, most institutions have a slight relaxation in cut-offs for Working professionals, women and aspirants from various reservation categories.
 This is done to give the students a multi-level-knowledge and interactive learning environment and to ensure diversity within the MBA college.

 The ‘percentile’ is relative standing of a student in comparison to the group of students taking the exam.
-For example, if a student secures 80 percentile – this does not mean the student has attempted 80 percent of the paper.
-This shows that out of all the students who have taken the exam, 80 percent of students have scored lesser marks than this student.
+For example, if a student secures 80 percentile – this does not mean the student has attempted or solved correctly 80 percent of the paper.
+This shows that out of all the students who have taken the exam, 80 percent of students have scored fewer marks than this student.
 So, basically, your percentile is the percentage of students behind you in a given test.

 The recent trend in CAT shows that there is an increasing emphasis on testing the accuracy to logically interpret the given information.
 Even though the number of questions is limited, the level of difficulty and negative marking makes it important to work on improving the speed.
 There are many other tests that still require you to solve a lot of questions in a limited time.
 So balance has to be achieved between the two.

-The duration and amount of preparation is subject to individual capabilities.
-We recommend an ideal preparation time of 18 months to a minimum of 5-6 and a maximum of 16-18 months.
+The duration and amount of CAT preparation is subject to individual capabilities.
+We recommend an ideal preparation time ranging between a minimum of 5-6 and a maximum of 16-18 months.
 However, the ideal duration varies for each CAT aspirant depending upon the understanding of the exams, the concepts tested, and awareness of one’s own strengths and weaknesses, and the actual areas and scope of improvement.

-If you are a student wanting to prepare for CAT and want to know where you stand among the best of the students appearing for the CAT, our expert teaching panel will assist you with this process and help you gain an understanding via a C-SWOT assessment.
+If you are a student wanting to prepare for CAT and you want to know where you stand among the best of the students appearing for the CAT, our senior counsellors will assist you with this process and help you gain an understanding via a C-SWOT assessment.

-Even though, the statistics show that higher number of engineers make to it to the top ranks in entrance exams, it’s a myth that engineers have an advantage in clearing the entrance exams.
+Even though the statistics show that higher number of engineers make to it to the top ranks in entrance exams, it’s a myth that engineers have an advantage in clearing the entrance exams.
 The concepts in Quantitative Ability tested in these exams are only those that we study up to class X. Our experience shows that, mostly, engineering students are more familiar with the entrance exams because they have already gone through a competitive entrance by way of IIT-JEE and other entrance exams before their graduation.
-Also, we find these students to be more inquisitive and prepared to put in more hard work that pays in the end.
-It is the approach to the exam that makes the difference.
-So, if you are ready to build the right approach, then your chances of success can increase manifold.
+With exams such as the CUET coming into play for non-engineers, this difference is getting diminished.

-Some of the important things that you should look for are –
+Some of the important things that you should look for and compare are –

 Quality of the Faculty who will be teaching you – their CAT experience and expertise.

 Now in CAT you have sectional time-limit and you cannot go back to the previous section after its time-limit is over so this question has become redundant now and you have to attempt the exam in a specific order only as set by the IIMs

-Two: studying completely through self-study.
+Two: out and out self-study.
 Yes, this is possible.
-We have correspondence course that provides the same offline and online content and feedback that should help you in improving your performance.
-But, you would be missing the competitive classroom environment and doubt clearing sessions and most importantly Adaptive sessions which focus on your weaker areas – all these play a vital role in a student’s success.
-But, if you are not able to give so much time for a full-fledged class room preparation, you can opt for a correspondence course and do self-preparation.
+But, you would be missing the competitive classroom environment, immediate doubt clearing and most importantly Adaptive sessions which focus on your weaker areas – all these play a vital role in a student’s success.

 Most of the MBA/PGDM programs offer the following specializations – Finance, Marketing, Operations, Human Resource Management, and Systems.
-There are a few others who offer International Business or Strategy/ Project Management as well.
+There are a few others that offer International Business or Strategy/ Project Management as well.
 Some colleges offer dual specialization.
 Mostly, the first year of the course is general because students from varied background such as Medicine, Engineering, Commerce, and Arts pursue this course.
-The second year consists of the elective units that one wants to specialize.
+The second year consists of the elective units (subject choices) that one wants to specialize in.

 A student must choose the specialization based on his / her interests and abilities.
 Our faculty and mentors assist you in this process, as ideally you should be choosing the specialization before you start the course at any MBA college.
-But, at most top colleges you can choose mid way through your first year of study.
-Our prospectus gives information on the recommended abilities to pursue these specializations.
+But, at most top colleges you can choose mid way through your first year of study there once you get some exposure to the basics of all the major management disciplines.

-This will vary depending on your current level of knowledge.
-More than the number of hours it is the planned study that will make a difference.
-A better understanding of strong / weak areas will help build speed and accuracy.
+This will vary depending on your current level of knowledge and pace of improvement.
+More than the number of hours it is the how you use those hours that will make a difference.
+A better understanding of your strong / weak areas will help build speed and accuracy.

-For MBAGuru students, we recommend proper utilization of the classroom sessions (6-8 hours a week), regular reference to assignments and worksheets and taking the regular tests as and when they are made accessible.
+For MBAGuru students, we recommend proper utilization of the classroom sessions (6-8 hours a week), regular reference to homework assignments and worksheets and taking the regular tests as and when they are made accessible.

 The B-Schools rankings are conducted by different organizations.
 Most of them rank these institutions on the basis of the Faculty, Research undertaken, Placement records, Quality or updated course contents, infrastructure facilities, and Industry interface.
-The weight age given to individual parameters differ with organizations.
+The weightage given to individual parameters differ with organizations.
 So use the Rankings as only a guide.
 Like with most other similar surveys and rankings, there are vested interests and conflicts of interests at play that can often present a very inaccurate picture.